Čezeta: Type 506

 The Czech company Čezeta Motors s.r.o. was launched in 2013 for the development of an electric Čezeta – called the 'Type 506' – by British expat Neil Eamonn Smith.
 He stated the company's mission was to "build the world's most desirable scooter".

 The Type 506 was developed from 2013 to 2017.
 The bike was constructed with a steel and aluminium frame and composite bodyshell to save weight.
 Local engineering companies and the Czech Technical University in Prague partnered with Čezeta to develop advanced technologies for the throttles, battery, and ECU-CAN system.

-The final production scooter honoured the classic iconic design and sported up to 11 kW power and a 8.5kWh Panasonic battery to give it the best speed (120 km/h) and range (200 km) of any A1 scooter in the world.
+The final production scooter honoured the original design and sported up to 11 kW power and a 8.5kWh Panasonic battery to give it the highest speed (120 km/h) and longest range (200 km) of any A1 scooter in the world.

 Pre-orders began in March 2017, the 60th anniversary of Čezeta.
 On 15 September 2017, the Czech Ministry of Transport confirmed the homologation of the Type 506 as the country's first serial-production electric vehicle.
 Production began in April 2018 in Prostějov in the historic Wikov factory.
 It was planned to make 60 of the Type 506, making it one of the world's rarest production electric scooter.

 In Summer 2018 the company completed a crowdfunding campaigns, raising 20m Czech Koruna (approx 800,000 euro) in 10 days.
 These funds financed the launching of the Type 506 and the manufacturing of 60 scooters.

 In October 2020, the company was offered for sale.
 Smith stated he had been convinced by the company's co-owners that it would be in the best interests of the company to sell the 506 project.

 Records in the Czech Company Register show an Annual General Meeting on 27 August 2020 and an Extraordinary General Meeting on 15 December 2020 failed to find agreement between Smith and the crowdfunding co-owners on plans for the company.
 Consequently, on 9 February 2021 the company entered insolvency and after failing to find a buyer or new funding, the company finally ended in bankruptcy on 29 July 2022.
 Smith stated that the company had over 1 million euros of potential orders at the time of its liquidation.

 Smith has continued building motorcycle projects under his DEVS brand.
-He stated plans to launch a new Čezeta Type 507 scooter and also a new motorcycle.
+He stated plans to launch a new Čezeta Type 507 scooter and a new motorcycle.